Last Updated: August 7, 2025

 Even if you aren’t gullible enough to click on a suspicious ad, your phone risks getting infected with malware.
 The risk is particularly high with jailbroken phones.

-First, cybercriminals develop apps in which users have a genuine interest, such as a free VPN.
+First, cybercriminals develop apps that users genuinely want, such as a free VPN.
 When you download such an app on your mobile phone, it detects whether your device is jailbroken.
 If so, the app steals personally identifiable data and sends it to hackers.

 Man-in-the-Middle (MITM) Attacks